folutade/KnowThatYouAnointed/content/posts/the-party.md

   Ayy, **better drop and give me fifty, ayy
   Drop and give me fifty, drop and give me fifty**, ayy*

-* From Kendrick’s perspective, by choosing to mock Kendrick for doing push up exercise and working hard for Top Dawg, Drake is exposing himself as someone who would rather cheat and sell himself to the White owned entertainment industry instead of working hard to pay his dues.
+* From Kendrick’s perspective, by choosing to mock Kendrick for doing push-up exercises and working hard for Top Dawg, Drake is exposing himself as someone who would rather cheat and sell himself to the White-owned entertainment industry instead of working hard to pay his dues.

-* In Katt William's viral Club Shay Shay interview that Kendrick alluded to on “meet the grahams”, Katt Wiliams made the exact same point against comics and entertainers who sold out to the White owned entertainment industry used ghostwriters and did not pay their dues or otherwise gave up on working hard.
-Katt Williams compared these people to athletes or body builders who use performance enhancing drugs to avoid putting in the hard work of exercising but still want people to impressed with their bodies.
+* In Katt Williams' viral Club Shay Shay interview that Kendrick alluded to on “meet the grahams,” Katt Williams made the exact same point against comics and entertainers who sold out to the White-owned entertainment industry, used ghostwriters, and did not pay their dues or otherwise gave up on working hard.
+Katt Williams compared these people to athletes or bodybuilders who use performance-enhancing drugs to avoid putting in the hard work of exercising but still want people to be impressed with their bodies.

   * *I'm a standup comedian.
 This is my nineteenth one-hundred city tour. **I'm not going to have a conversation with these lazy bums that'll take a shortcut at any point.
 Yes, it's easier for you to juice than to get in the gym, but you don't get to bring that body in here talking crazy talk about how good you look.***